Importing Goods into the UK: Complete Business Guide (2026)

 Duty mistakes often surface during HMRC audits, not at clearance.

 The UK has increased controls on low-value imports, particularly e-commerce parcels.
+Key developments include:

 Online sellers importing into the UK must now treat small shipments with the same care as bulk imports.